saghosh8/release-automation/README.md

 For each name, it:

 1. Verifies the repository does not already exist (fails if it does, to avoid overwriting anything).
-2. Creates a new private GitHub repository.
+2. Creates a new public GitHub repository under the `saghosh8` account.
 3. Generates the project files from `input_files/app_config.yaml` — a Spring Boot application skeleton and a matching Helm chart.
 4. Derives `APP_NAME`, the Java package, and the Java class name from the repository name itself, so every repository gets correctly named, compilable Java code.
 5. Commits and pushes the generated files to the new repository's `main` branch.